gershnik/wsdd-native/README.md

 sudo launchctl kill HUP system/io.github.gershnik.wsddn
 ```

-Configuration file will be at `/etc/wsddn.conf`.
+The configuration file will be at `/etc/wsddn.conf`.
 Comments inside indicate available options and their meaning.
-You can also use `man wsddn` to learn about configuration or see an online version [here][manpage] or [here](doc/wsddn.8.adoc)
+You can also use `man wsddn` to learn about configuration or see an online version [here][manpage] or [here](doc/wsddn.8.adoc).

-Daemon and related logs can be viewed in system log by searching for subsystem or
+Daemon and related logs can be viewed in the system log by searching for subsystem or
-process names containing string `wsddn`.
+process names containing the string `wsddn`.
 For example:

 ```bash
 log show --last 15m --debug --info \